DAMO-NLP-SG/SSTuning/README.md

 Please note that zero-shot-classify-SSTuning-base is trained with more data (20.48M) than the paper, as this will increase the accuracy.

 ## Performance
 ### Main results on 4 topic classification datasets and 6 sentiment analysis datasets.
-(5 seeds, as shown in the paper)

 ![](./figures/main_results.png)